How I stumbled into a six figure part-time income… setting up simple postcard campaigns for businesses

 A few weeks into trying to figure out my next move I get a text from someone I hadn’t talked to for while.

-We knew each other because he’d gone through postcard course I taught years before.
+We knew each other because he’d gone through a postcard marketing course I taught years before.

 He asked me if I had a few minutes to talk.